 An external assessor, who is a qualified professional, may be contracted by the board to conduct a more in-depth educational assessment for students who require an assessment for a specific purpose.
-For example: an updated assessment for entry into a college or university that provides special education supports, for a referral to a provincial or demonstration school, for an assessment that cannot be completed by regional agencies due to the lack of qualified professionals.
 Only the Director of Education (or designate) has the authority to approve these assessments.